Yallourn North offers things for you to do however you holiday.

 Behind the school is School Ave and the outdoor pool that is open during summer from 3 p.m.- 5 p.m.
 And on really hot days 12 p.m. – 7 p.m.

-Polly’s, Yallourn North’s local Fish and Chip shop, open during the day (except Sunday when it opens at 4:30 p.m.) near Lion’s park, with playground and BBQ.
+Yallourn North Cafe is the local takeaway shop open during the day (except Sunday when it opens at 4:30 p.m.) near Lion’s park, with playground and BBQ.

-The Old Brown Coal Mine Museum is open on the Weekends and most public holidays.
+The Old Brown Coal Mine Museum is open on Sunday’s and sometimes on public holidays.

 For more information, you can visit Yallourn North’s website – www.yallournnorth.vic.au